ichko/ichko.github.io/_posts/2020-03-27-transition-representations.markdown

 You give the network state ($s_t$) and input ($x_t$) and it spits out the next state ($s_{t+1}$) and output ($y_t$).
 This looks really natural and generic.
-The task of the network during training is to learn to **remember** the important parts of the input and to use them when it they are needed.
+The task of the network during training is to learn to **remember** the important parts of the input and to use them when they are needed.

 ---